We have five factories and 19 years of experience in plant extracts

 7. Strategies to Combat Bioflavonoid Deficiency

 To effectively combat bioflavonoid deficiency, it is essential to incorporate a variety of strategies that focus on diet, lifestyle, and supplementation.
-Here are some practical steps to ensure adequate intake of Citrus bioflavonoids:
+Here are some practical steps to ensure adequate intake of citrus bioflavonoids:

 1. Diversify Your Diet: Include a wide range of citrus fruits in your daily diet.
 Citrus fruits such as oranges, lemons, grapefruits, and limes are rich in bioflavonoids.
 Consuming different types of citrus can help you get a variety of bioflavonoids.